mavlevin/mavlevin.github.io/_posts/2023-02-22-Size-Matters:-Solidity-Integer-Range-Cheatsheet-From-uint8-To-uint256.md

 # Solidity Integers

-Solidity supports 64 different integer types.
-Each integer type is either signed `int` or unsigned `uint` and of a specific size.
-Integer sizes must be multiples of 8, and between 8 and 256 inclusive.

-Valid integer type examples: `uint8`, `int16`, `uint64`, `int80`, `int256`, `uint256`

-It is best practice to use the minimum integer type required for a variable to save on gas fees.
-For example, to save the day of the year, which must be between 1 - 365, use `uint8`.
+Solidity supports 64 different integer types!
+However, we often default to using `uint256`.
+Yet, we can often optimize smart contracts to save gas by using smaller integer types.
+For example, to save a percent, which must be between 1-100, use `uint8`.

+I initially created this chart with all 64 Solidity integer types and their minimum and maximum value for my own needs when looking for what variable type to use.
+I hope you enjoy using this chart too!

 # Solidity Integer Ranges